I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Caroline is an Occupational Therapist with over 35 years’ experience in disability, welfare, health, education and management.
 She has worked as a senior manager and has won a leadership award for innovative practice within health and social care.
 She works with children with extreme challenges in the UK, is a trained neuro-linguistic practitioner and sensory processing specialist.
 Caroline is Chair of the Candle for India Charitable Trust which supports special needs services in India and a global consultant with CreateCATT training across Asia.

 Director of Communications

-Andrew is an assistant professor of journalism studies at Nanyang Technological University in Singapore.
+Andrew is the Director of Communications for CreateCATT, previously a tenured professor of journalism studies at Nanyang Technological University in Singapore he is now writes for children exploring the power of story as an agent for change.
 He has worked in communication for over 30 years, and has a PhD in communications and new media from the National University of Singapore.
 His undergraduate degree is in English from the University of Oxford, and he worked as a journalist and editor for 15 years.
-He is the Director of Communications for CreateCATT.

 Advisors, consultants and affiliates